D-II state track: Brookville, Dunbar, Carroll runners win championships

 "My times today were sub-par for me," Hyre said, "but they got the job done and that's all that matters to me."

-Carroll finished fourth as a team in a large part thanks to Hyre, scoring 30 points.
+Brookville finished fourth as a team in a large part thanks to Hyre, scoring 20 points.
 Huron won the title with 40.

 Here's a glance at other area athletes who won state championships in D-II on Saturday: